hatz2/PhoenixAPI/README.md

 ___

-* `Description`: Query the inventory information from the player
+* `Description`: Query the inventory information from the player, see response example above

   ```json
   {